-Our class schedule for Autumn 2018 is now available.
+Our schedule for Spring 2019 is now available.

 Armoured combat, or “heavy combat”, in the SCA is a modern interpretation of the Medieval arts of tournaments and war.
 We use rattan weapons instead of steel, but as this form of combat is a full contact activity, we wear protective armour.
 The standards of armour and weaponry are strictly dictated by our rules.
 Official training sessions, as well as competitions, are supervised by trained people known as marshals.

-Armoured combat is practiced by men and women alike and we welcome all.
-Men and women not only train together, but also compete against each other, rather than segregating the combatants according to gender.
+Armoured combat is practiced by people of all genders and we welcome everyone.
+We not only train together, but also compete against each other, rather than segregating the combatants according to gender.
 A great deal of skill in armoured combat in the SCA lies in technique rather than in strength or size.

 The most typical weapon form is the sword-and-shield, but many also like to use two-handed weapons, such as poleaxes or greatswords.
 A beginner would usually start to train with a sword and shield, and move on to other forms as interest and skill allow.